Sensitivity analysis for diffusion processes constrained to an orthant: A basic adjoint relationship and proof of Theorem 3

 \subsection{Ito's formula for the semimartingale $(Z,A)$}

 In this section, we apply Ito's formula to the semimartingale $(Z,A)$.
-We first show that $(Z,A)$ is a semimartingale, i.e, each of its components is a semimartingale.
-Recall that a semimartingale is an adapted process which is the sum of a local martingale and a finite variation process, with sample paths in $\D$.
-For more details, we refer readers to \cite[Ch.~3]{protterbook} or \cite[Ch.~1]{jacodshiryaev:limit2003}. \begin{lemma} $(Z,A)$ is a semimartingale. \end{lemma} \begin{proof} The process $(Z, A)$ is adapted.
-This is a well-known property of $Z$, and $A(t)$ is a deterministic functional of $\{Z(s):0\le s\le t\}$ and $A(0)$ since it arises from an augmented Skorohod problem.
-We know from Lemma \ref{lem:AinD} that each component of the process $(Z,A)$ lies in $\D$.
+We first show that $(Z,A)$ is a semimartingale, that is, each of its components is a semimartingale.
+Recall that a semimartingale is an adapted process which is the sum of\vadjust{\goodbreak} a local martingale and a finite variation process, with sample paths in $\mathbb{D}$.
+For more detail, we refer readers to \citet{protterbook}, Chapter~3, or \citet{jacodshiryaevlimit2003}, Chapter~1. \begin{lemma} $(Z,A)$ is a semimartingale. \end{lemma} \begin{pf} The process $(Z, A)$ is adapted.
+This is a well-known property of $Z$, and $A(t)$ is a deterministic functional of $\{Z(s)\dvtx 0\le s\le t\}$ and $A(0)$ since it arises from an augmented Skorohod problem.
+We know from Lemma \ref{lemAinD} that each component of the process $(Z,A)$ lies in $\mathbb{D}$.
 Since $Z$ is a semimartingale, to show $(Z,A)$ is a semimartingale, it suffices to show that $A$ is a semimartingale.
-In fact, from Lemma~\ref{lem:gammaimonot} and (\ref{eq:At}) we immediately deduce that $A$ is a finite variation process, that is, the paths of $A$ are almost surely of finite variation on $[0, T]$ for any $T>0$.
-In particular, $A$ is a semimartingale. \end{proof}
+In fact, from Lemma~\ref{lemgammaimonot} and (\ref{eqAt}) we immediately deduce that $A$ is a finite variation process, that is, the paths of $A$ are almost surely of finite variation on $[0, T]$ for any $T>0$.
+In particular, $A$ is a semimartingale. \end{pf}